I was given a task by my mom.

-Let me know how you shazaam yours up and post your pics on pinterest or instagram and make sure to tag me (@meghantelpner).
+Let me know how you shazaam your oatmeal chocolate chip cookies up and post your pics on pinterest or Iinstagram and make sure to tag me (@meghantelpner).
 Or if you prefer, send me a sample.
 Okay… maybe that’s just wishful thinking.

 - 1 tsp vanilla